 C-reactive protein levels; these proteins are pumped out of cells when there’s inflammation in the body.

-Your blood work may also include tests for rheumatoid factor, which is an antibody associated with RA, as well as anti-nuclear antibodies, which occur in cases of lupus, to rule out these inflammatory conditions.
+Your blood work may also include tests for rheumatoid factor, which is an antibody associated with RA, as well as anti-nuclear antibodies, which occur in cases of lupus, to help rule out these inflammatory conditions.

-Imaging: The hallmark of an AS diagnosis is erosion in the SI (sacroiliac) joints—known as sacroillitis—and that’s something that will be visible on an X-ray of your pelvis and spine.
+Imaging: The hallmark of an AS diagnosis is inflammation in the SI (sacroiliac) joints—known as sacroillitis—and that’s something that will be visible on an X-ray of your pelvis and spine.
 The catch is that it can take years for this damage to show up on an X-ray, so signs of early disease are often not obvious even if you have symptoms.

 Magnetic resonance imaging (MRI) provides a better picture but is much costlier.
 Depending on your insurance coverage, your doctor may opt for an MRI for further evidence, or, if AS is strongly suspected, begin initial treatment without X-ray evidence.